Table of Contents

-There are different types of affirmations address practically anything and everything which we want to overcome or improve.
+There are different types of affirmations that can address practically anything and everything which we want to overcome or improve.
 They can be taken for love, health, money, mental health, anxiety, success, for children, etc.

 5. Benefits of taking affirmations

 Taking positive affirmations helps to break the negativity of the mind.
 To some extent, it can boost confidence and propel one to act positively.
 If the mind is left to its own devices, then it can dwell on negativity.
 The mind by itself is stubborn in nature.
 So, just reading positive affirmations helps to give some positive direction and enthusiasm.
 It can create the base for developing a positive mind.

 Usually affirmations are framed at the psychological level.
 However, when the spiritual element is added to the affirmations, they become even more effective.
 Some examples of spiritualising affirmations can be :